OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 > [FOSTER](https://www.fosteropenscience.eu/) defines Open Science as: "The movement to make scientific research, data and dissemination accessible to all levels of an inquiring society."

 As such, Open Science can broadly be viewed as a way of enhancing scientific progress through sharing of knowledge and methods, wider collaboration, and increased rigour.
 Now, really, every student and every researcher probably wants this by default as part of their core values.
 No one becomes a researcher because they want to lock knowledge away!
+Pragmatically, this includes aspects such as:

+* Better and more diverse interpretations of scientific results;

+* More rigorous evaluation of research processes and outcomes;

+* Enhanced re-use of research outcomes, reducing costs, waste and redundancy;

+* More comprehensive research practices incentivised through more diverse reward systems;

 However, what we know, is that sadly this ideal is often divergent from the reality.

-Research papers remain locked behind expensive paywalls, critical research data remains locked away on a harddrive somewhere, methods remain scantly documented, research results cannot be reproduced.
+Research papers remain locked behind expensive paywalls, critical research data remains hidden away on a hard-drive somewhere, methods remain scantly documented, research results cannot be reproduced, and researchers are often evaluated on senseless criteria.
 These are just some examples of typical practices that contribute to what might be viewed as 'closed science'; or to look at it another way, bad scientific practices.

 Open Science is about changing these research practices through a shift in culture.
 The power of modern Web technologies enables instantaneous sharing, global collaboration, and in an unrestricted fashion.
 This shift in research culture is often referred to as the [**Scholarly Commons**](https://www.force11.org/group/scholarly-commons-working-group), which seeks to explore and redefine what a modern scholarly communication ecosystem should look like.